AnkitMalviya/Cognitive-Robot/README.md

 # Robotic AI agent

 This journey takes you through end to end flow of steps in building an interactive interface between NAO Robot and Watson Conversation API.
-The conversation API through Node Red Flow  further linked to a Data Science Experience(DSX) Jupyter Notebook.
-The combination of Robot, Conversation, nodered flow and DSX is used to interact with the Robot to query data driven calculations which are inferenced and intent derived through conversation API and passed onto DSX to perform real time calculation on data.
-The Robotic AI agent provides interactivity and Conversation API and DSX provide intent driven quick access and calculations on data.
+Nao Robot listen the vocal query and converts it into text and sends it to Node Red Flow.
+The Node Red Flow uses Watson Conversation API to break and map the text in to intents and entities for which it has been trained already.
+The conversation API through Node Red Flow further linked to a Jupyter Notebook in Data Science Experience(DSX).
+In this notebook statistical analysis is performed on the finantial data set.
+The result of the query is now again sent back to Node Red Flow.
+Which is transfered to Nao Robo and it speaks the result.

 This journey is the combination of following tasks: